Neil Armstrong: Gemini 8

 The crews for Gemini 8 were assigned on September 20, 1965.
 Under the normal rotation system, the backup crew for one mission became the prime crew for the third mission after, but Slayton designated David Scott as the pilot of Gemini 8.
 Scott was the first member of the third group of astronauts, who was selected on October 18, 1963, to receive a prime crew assignment.
 See was designated to command Gemini 9.
 Henceforth, each Gemini mission was commanded by a member of Armstrong's group, with a member of Scott's group as the pilot.
 Conrad would be Armstrong's backup this time, and Richard F. Gordon Jr. his pilot.
 Armstrong became the first American civilian in space.
 (Valentina Tereshkova of the Soviet Union had become the first civilian—and first woman—nearly three years earlier aboard Vostok 6 when it launched on June 16, 1963.)
 Armstrong would also be the last of his group to fly in space, as See died in a T-38 crash on February 28, 1966, that also took the life of crewmate Charles Bassett.
 They were replaced by the backup crew of Tom Stafford and Gene Cernan, while Jim Lovell and Buzz Aldrin moved up from the backup crew of Gemini 10 to become the backup for Gemini 9, and would eventually fly Gemini 12.

 Gemini 8 launched on March 16, 1966.
-It was the most complex mission yet, with a rendezvous and docking with an uncrewed Agena target vehicle, and the planned second American space walk (EVA) by Scott.
+It was the most complex mission yet, with a rendezvous and docking with an uncrewed Agena target vehicle, and the planned second American spacewalk (EVA) by Scott.
 The mission was planned to last 75 hours and 55 orbits.
 After the Agena lifted off at 10:00:00 EST, the Titan II rocket carrying Armstrong and Scott ignited at 11:41:02 EST, putting them into an orbit from which they chased the Agena.
 They achieved the first-ever docking between two spacecraft.
 Contact with the crew was intermittent due to the lack of tracking stations covering their entire orbits.
 While out of contact with the ground, the docked spacecraft began to roll, and Armstrong attempted to correct this with the Gemini's Orbit Attitude and Maneuvering System (OAMS).
 Following the earlier advice of Mission Control, they undocked, but the roll increased dramatically until they were turning about once per second, indicating a problem with Gemini's attitude control.
 Armstrong engaged the Reentry Control System (RCS) and turned off the OAMS.
 Mission rules dictated that once this system was turned on, the spacecraft had to reenter at the next possible opportunity.
 It was later thought that damaged wiring caused one of the thrusters to stick in the on position.